 These certificates and open badges go with students.
 These rewards help students to communicate an identity and reputation of accomplishment in their fields of choice.
 These achievements can help open job and education opportunities, as well as unlock new privileges.

 You can use Blackboard achievements to create opportunities for students to earn recognition for their work.
 You designate criteria for issuing achievements to students in the form of both badges and certificates.

 Students can see which badges and certificates they have earned and what is required to receive additional recognition.
 They can gain insight into learning progression toward defined competencies.

-Students can publish badges to the Mozilla Open Backpack and transport evidence of their learning outside of Blackboard Learn.
-To learn more about Open Badges and Mozilla Open Backpack, visit Open Badges (available in English only).
+Students can publish badges to the Badge Backpack and transport evidence of their learning outside of Blackboard Learn.
+To learn more about Badges and Badge Backpack, visit Badge Backpack (available in English only).

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.

 Video: What is a Badge? explains what a badge is and how you can use them in education.

 Use gaming elements, such as competition, scoring, levels, and badges to engage users.